 - Other sperm morphology courses (Boston, USA; Belgium; Bern, Switzerland; Norfolk, Virginia, USA and Turkey).

 A research record stretching over 30 years:

 - The continuous research that has been the cornerstone of Aevitas Fertility Clinic is reflected through the students that have been trained at this unit.
 Aevitas has produced 13 PhD students, 17 MSc students, 6 fellows in reproductive medicine, as well as 23 scientists trained as clinical technologists/scientists to operate in reproductive medicine laboratories.

 - The Aevitas Fertility Clinic prides itself with more than 250 publications in international journals, as a result of work within the clinic.
 In addition to this, members of Aevitas have served as editors for 12 textbooks (including atlases).

-- In 2017 Aevitas Fertility Clinic was awarded two Contributing Certificates by ICMART, for their annual research contribution in Africa (ANARA Contributing Certificate 2018) and globally (ICMART Contribution Certificate 2018), in the field of Assisted Reproductive Technology.
+- In 2018 Aevitas Fertility Clinic was awarded two Contributing Certificates by ICMART, for their annual research contribution in Africa (ANARA Contributing Certificate 2018) and globally (ICMART Contribution Certificate 2018), in the field of Assisted Reproductive Technology.